Brett James (footballer): AFL career

 James was recruited by Adelaide to add depth to their list, often coming off the bench or playing back pocket.
 He played 17 games in his first season, including coming off the bench in the 1997 AFL Grand Final.
-After winning the grand final for Adelaide, James completed the unusual feat of winning two premierships within in a week as he was also a part of the Norwood team that won the 1997 SANFL flag.
+After winning the grand final for Adelaide, James completed the unusual feat of winning two premierships in a week as he was also a part of the Norwood team that won the 1997 SANFL flag.
 James then developed into a valuable player for Adelaide as he was a part of the 1998 premiership.
 In 1999, James played every game but only played 14 games in 2000 and he was delisted.